catpea/catpea-project/database/furkies-purrkies/poem-1235/index.md

 Here, I begun learning on my own, computers first, to fight poverty, and philosophy second, because how can you not love wisdom.

 ---

+Strange things and fraud, are quite common, and you don't have to look to the murky corners to find them.

+---